Kennesaw State University

 Kennesaw State University (KSU) is a public research university in the U.S. state of Georgia with two campuses in the Atlanta metropolitan area, one in the Kennesaw area and the other in Marietta on a combined 581 acres of land.
 The school was founded in 1963 by the Georgia Board of Regents using local bonds and a federal space-grant during a time of major Georgia economic expansion after World War II.
 KSU also holds classes at the Cobb Galleria Centre, Dalton State College, and in Paulding County (Dallas).
 The total enrollment exceeds 51,000 students making KSU the third-largest university by enrollment in Georgia.

-KSU is part of the University System of Georgia and is classified among "R2: Doctoral Universities – High research activity".
+KSU is part of the University System of Georgia and is classified among "Research 2: High Research Spending and Doctorate Production".
 Kennesaw State's athletic teams are an NCAA Division I member of the Conference USA.

 History

 Establishment in 1963 until 1975

 KSU was chartered by the Board of Regents on October 9, 1963, during one of the most dramatic periods of college expansion in Georgia's history.
 The university was officially founded by the Georgia Board of Regents approved the establishment of a junior college tentatively to be named Cobb County Junior College.
 In December 1964, Horace Sturgis was designated to serve as the future college's first president.
-When the school opened in fall of 1966, it was named Kennesaw Junior College and had an initial enrollment of 1,014 students.
+When the school opened in the fall of 1966, it was named Kennesaw Junior College and had an initial enrollment of 1,014 students.